AllTheBacteria/AllTheBacteria/docs/contributing.rst

 Please:

 * Take note of all commands that were run and software versions.
-This information can be added to the methods on Github later.
+This information can be added to the reproducibility files on Github later.
 * Track all samples using the SAM* accession.
 * Keep track of which samples/releases you ran on.
 At the time of writing there is release 0.2 plus incremental release 2024-08.